 At 07.30 on 15 December, two companies of the Carleton and York Regiment attacked.
 After little more than an hour of fighting, however, the Canadians were forced to call the attack off.
 During the afternoon, the two heavily depleted companies of the Royal 22e Régiment fought off a large German counterattack on Casa Berardi, the Royal Canadian Horse Artillery firing 5,398 rounds in support of Canadian forces.

-On 18 December, Vokes planned what would be the largest assault on ‘The Gully’ during the campaign.
-Beginning at 08.00, Canadian artillery was to deluge a 1,000-yards (915-m) front to a depth of 330 yards (300 m).
+On 18 December, Vokes planned what would be the largest assault on 'The Gully' during the campaign.
+Beginning at 08.00, Canadian artillery was to deluge a 1,000-yard (915-m) front to a depth of 330 yards (300 m).
 At five-minute intervals the barrage was to move 110 yards (100 m) forward, continuing to pound German defences in the bombardment area.
 Less than 110 yards (100 m) behind this barrage, the 48th Highlanders would advance across the lateral road between Ortona and Orsogna.
-At the same time, the Indian 8th Division was to attack north toward Crecchio, preventing German reinforcements from reaching ‘The Gully’.
-When the 48th Highlanders reached the ‘Cider Crossroads’, the RCR was to move north, overrunning ‘Cider’ itself, then advance up the road linking Ortona and Orsogna.
+At the same time, the Indian 8th Division was to attack north toward Crecchio, preventing German reinforcements from reaching 'The Gully'.
+When the 48th Highlanders reached the 'Cider Crossroads', the RCR was to move north, overrunning 'Cider' itself, then advance up the road linking Ortona and Orsogna.
 Both battalions would be supported by tanks of the Three Rivers Regiment.

 At first the attack went extremely well.
 However, when the artillery shifted the barrage, the German defences quickly recovered and their machine gun fire devastated the advancing forces, and the attack was quickly called off.